lyndseyduffield/product-tour/README.md

 # product-tour

-Imbed a product tour, as a script, on any website.
+Embed a product tour, as a script, on any website.